-According to the latest report on Large Truck and Bus Crash Facts (November 2016) from the Department of Transportation, 4,311 large trucks and buses were involved in fatal crashes in 2015, an 8-percent increase from 2014.
-From 2014-2015 the number of fatal crashes involving large trucks or buses increased by five percent.
+According to the latest report on Large Truck and Bus Crash Facts from the Department of Transportation, 4,311 large trucks and buses were involved in fatal crashes in 2015, an 8% increase from 2014.
+From 2014 to 2015, the number of fatal crashes involving large trucks or buses increased by five percent.

-Operation Safe Driver 2016 is a program devised by the Commercial Vehicle Safety Alliance (CVSA) to lower the number of crashes resulting in injury and death.
-Over the course of a week in October, law enforcement officers stopped over 20,000 commercial and passenger vehicle drivers nationally, and gave out over 19,000 warnings and citations.
-Their goal is to make drivers aware of unsafe driving behaviors so they do things differently in the future.
+Operation Safe Driver is a program devised by the Commercial Vehicle Safety Alliance (CVSA) to lower the number of crashes resulting in injury and death.
+Over a week in October, law enforcement officers stopped 23,871 commercial vehicle drivers nationally and gave out 4,420 warnings and 3,158 citations.
+Their goal is to make drivers aware of unsafe driving behaviors to do things differently in the future.

 Here are the top five violations by commercial motor vehicle drivers according to the CVSA:

-- Failure to obey traffic control devices: 7.6 percent
+- Failure to obey traffic control devices: 775 warnings, 498 citations